babylonchain/btc-staker/README.md

 1. Ensure to run the Bitcoin node on the same network as the one the Babylon node connects to.
 For Babylon testnet, we are using BTC Signet.
-2. If you prefer not to run your own Bitcoin node, you can find an RPC to connect to.
-3. Expected sync times for the BTC node are as follows: Signet takes less than 20 minutes, testnet takes a few hours, and mainnet could take a few days.
+2. Expected sync times for the BTC node are as follows: Signet takes less than 20 minutes, testnet takes a few hours, and mainnet could take a few days.
-4. You can check the sync progress in bitcoind systemd logs using `journalctl -u bitcoind -f`.
+3. You can check the sync progress in bitcoind systemd logs using `journalctl -u bitcoind -f`.
 It should show you the progress percentage for example it is `progress=0.936446` in this log
    ```bash